Venafi/ansible-role-venafi/README.md

        zone: "example\\policy"
        trust_bundle: "/path-to/tpp-trust-bundle.pem"
        ```
-    1. For Venafi Cloud set the token to your API key in the credentials.yml:
+    1. For Venafi Cloud set the token to your API key in the credentials.yml and the Zone ID
+    of the Venafi Cloud zone that you want to request certificates from:
        ```yaml
-       token: "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxx"
+       token: "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
-       zone: "Default"
+       zone: "zzzzzzzz-zzzz-zzzz-zzzz-zzzzzzzzzzzz"
        ```
     1. Encrypt the credentials file using ansible-vault; you will be asked to enter a password:
        ```bash